Popular Destinations

 Kevin Wang

-If you really need to stay at a specific 21+ chain hotel and you're 18, there's a small window to negotiate.
+If you really need to stay at a specific 21+ chain hotel and you are 18, there is a small window to negotiate.
 The success rate is low, but the playbook is clear: call the property directly, ask for the duty manager, frame the trip carefully, offer the right concessions.
-Here's how.
+Here is how.

 18+ Friendly Only

-But sometimes you really do need that one specific chain — a corporate-rate stay, a wedding block, a points redemption that only works at one brand.
-In those cases, the playbook below is the one our research and the under-21 traveler community on Reddit converges on.
+Sometimes you really do need the one specific chain.
+A corporate-rate stay.
+A wedding block.
+A points redemption that only works at one brand.
+For those cases, here is the playbook we've watched actually convert calls into approvals, based on our own outreach and the under-21 traveler threads on Reddit.

 Step 1: call the property's actual front desk, not the 1-800 number